j-sieben/PIT/Doc/exceptions.md

 # Throwing and catching exceptions with PIT

 After having defined a message of severity `ERROR` or `FATAL`, package `MSG` has defined a respective message, an exception and an exception init for the given Oracle error number.
 If no Oracle error number has been provided, PIT automatically assigns a custom error number within the range `-20,999 .. -20,000`.
+Exception follow a namig guideline that is parameterizable.
+As per default, any exception is derived from `<MESSAGE_NAME>_ERR`, but you're free to set your own pre- and postfix parameters (`PIT.ERROR_PREFIX`and `PIT.ERROR_POSTFIX`).
+The overall length of the name extension (including underscores) is limited to 4, though.

 Let's have a look at how we can work with these errors in PIT.

 ## Throwing errors